 Day 1 - Arrive Reykjavik and transfer to your central hotel

+On arrival, make your own way to the hotel.
 Check into your hotel and enjoy exploring this lovely capital.
 Be sure to check out the design stores and cool cafes in central Reykjavik.

 Optional Add Ons